 - Closing out a seasoned credit card account will definitely hurt credit scores

 - Credit bureaus look at the length of credit history and the available credit limit on existing credit account in calculating credit scores

-- By cancelling or closing out an active credit account with a zero balance that they have had for years, they are cheating themselves from an optimum credit history account plus credit scores will drop
+- By canceling or closing out an active credit account with a zero balance that they have had for years, they are cheating themselves from an optimum credit history account plus credit scores will drop

 No Overdrafts In Bank Statements

-- Many mortgage lenders will deny a mortgage application where the borrower had overdrafts on their checking account
+- Many lenders will deny a mortgage application where the borrower had overdrafts on their checking account

 - Some mortgage lenders do not even accept a $5 dollar overdraft in the past 12 months